 Important notice: In order to guarantee your place on the Gambell trip, we must receive booking and deposit no later than February 1st, 2021.
-The Sivuqaq will no longer hold rooms past that time, and the Inn is often completely booked after February 1st.
+The Sivuqaq Inn at Gambell will no longer hold rooms past that time, and the Inn is often completely booked after February 1st.

 St. Paul Island in the Pribilof Island group of the Bering Sea is a seabird nesting paradise.
 Red-faced & Pelagic Cormorants; Red-legged & Black-legged Kittiwakes; Northern Fulmars; Parakeet, Crested, Least Auklets; Horned & Tufted Puffins all nest along the cliffs where they can be approached closely and photographed.
 Asian vagrants often show up as well.